 Gary specialises in capturing landscapes both at home, in the North of England and on his travels to Europe and sometimes beyond.
 The prominence of his images are from Scotland, plus a few other locations too!.
 Gary likes to get out when he can but sometimes that is not always possible as work commitments take precedence.

-All the images are available to purchase as prints, with the majority available for licensing.
-Please click here to view and read the Terms and Conditions, as you will need to accept these terms to place on order or create an account
+All images are available to purchase as a printed copy, a number are offered for personal use in the form of a digital download.
+Images that are offered for licensing (RF/RM) are available for business users only.
+Images are labelled on the content specific web page, which define its use.
+Please click here to view the Terms and Conditions, as you will need to accept these terms to place on order.

 All Royalty-Free Content purchased comes with a 'Standard License'.
-Click here to view a table showing 'Standard' and 'Extended' RF License rights for Royalty-Free Content
+Click here to view a tabulated form of 'Standard' and 'Extended' RF License rights for Royalty-Free Content

 All photographs were taken in RAW format and processed in Adobe 'lightroom' & 'Nik Collection'.